 The Secretariat shall take all minutes at all Meetings, and shall:

-Circulate draft minutes to members, for comment within five Working Days of an ordinary Meeting or Extraordinary Meetings, and within two Working Days of an Emergency Meeting.
+Circulate draft minutes to members for comment within five Working Days of an ordinary Meeting or Extraordinary Meeting, and within two Working Days of an Emergency Meeting.

 Allow members of the Modifications Committee five Working Days to return comments on the minutes to the Secretariat.

-Include all these comments as an addition to the end of the minutes, detailing who made the comments, and publish the minutes on the Website within two Working Days for final approval at the next Meeting.
+Include all these comments as tracked changes to the minutes or as an addition to the end of the minutes, detailing who made the comments, and publish the minutes on the Website within two Working Days for final approval at the next Meeting.

 Note in the minutes of the next ordinary Meeting any objections to the minutes from the previous Meeting.